Doctor of Business Administration

-The Executive Doctorate in Business Program is a 3-year innovative doctoral degree program designed with senior-level decision makers in mind.
+The Doctor of Business Administration Program is a 3-year innovative doctoral degree program designed with senior-level decision makers in mind.
 Upon successful completion, you and other executives graduating from this program will be better problem solvers, able to apply research methodology and business theory to complex issues.
 Your career and way of thinking likely will be transformed in this rigorous and intellectually stimulating process with the goal of developing new perspectives on leadership, global change, and decision making.
 The program is interdisciplinary – i.e. instead of highly specializing in a specific sector of business such as finance or marketing, you will be exposed to a top-level, integrated view of business and commerce.

-The Executive Doctorate in Business is designed for working senior-level executives who desire to continue or make changes to their careers while obtaining a doctorate by becoming more effective leaders and problem solvers.
+The Doctor of Business Administration is designed for working senior-level executives who desire to continue or make changes to their careers while obtaining a doctorate by becoming more effective leaders and problem solvers.
 Our students generally are mature (average 43 years old); have more than 10 years of significant work experience (average 22 years); seven years of “meaningful” executive experience (average 14 years); and a relevant advanced degree, such as an MBA or M.S.
 The executive in the cohorts are diverse in most all aspects: gender, ethnicity, education, industry, job function, and overall work experience.
 Prospective students must also exhibit excellent communication skills in the English language and demonstrate high potential for applied research skills.
 A comprehensive understanding of the functional areas of business, including accounting and finance, marketing, human resource management, corporate and competitive strategy, information systems and operations management, is also expected.

 Executives pursue and use the EDB degree to: